wernerd/ZRTPCPP/README.md

 same overall class structure and copied a lot of C++ functionality to Java.
 Of course some Java adaptation were done, for example to overcome the problem of non-existing pointers :-), thus I use some non-obvious array handling.
-If you are interssted in the Java implementation of ZRTP that you may have a look [here][javazrtp].
+If you are interessted in the Java implementation of ZRTP then you may have a look [here][javazrtp].
 The Jitsi project uses the Java implementation.
-Jitsi is a powerfull comminication client and it's definitely worth a [look][jitsi].
+Jitsi is a powerfull communication client and is definitely worth a [look][jitsi].

 To enable C based code to use ZRTP C++ I did a C wrapper that offers the same functionality to C based RTP implementations.
 The first use of the ZRTP C